 Wear proper protective gloves for potential contact with corrosive or toxic materials, materials of unknown toxicity, sharp-edged objects, and very hot or cold materials.
 Select gloves based on the material handled, the particular hazard involved, and their suitability for the operation conducted.

 Head protection is indicated for moving or falling objects, the possibility of bumping heads on objects or equipment, or contacting an electrical source.
 Hard hats must be worn by electricians, construction workers, and any other workers when there is a danger of objects falling from above.
+Areas with low clearance posing a risk of a person's head hitting the ceiling or protruding object will also require head protection.

 Hearing protective equipment protects the ear from injury and prevents hearing loss.
 A variety of hearing protectors, including earplugs and earmuffs, are available for employees whose workplace reaches critical noise levels.
-Situations, where employees are routinely exposed to elevated noise levels, must be evaluated to determine if employees must be included in the SFSU Hearing Conservation Program.
+Situations where employees are routinely exposed to elevated noise levels, must be evaluated to determine if employees must be included in the SFSU Hearing Conservation Program.

-Hearing Conservation Program (link pending)
+SF State Hearing Conservation Program

 Personal fall protection systems and devices are intended to protect employees from injury from falling onto a surface when working from a height.